joshuamanly/joshuamanly/README.md

       <td><img src=""/></td>
     </tr>
     <tr>
       <td valign="text-top">A tower-defense game about dragons trying to defend their home againts endless monster forces.
-This game is inspired by famous game Plants vs Zombies .
-Immunopedia is a game where you need to know and understand what each unit can do, be it ally or enemy.</td>
+This game was made to improve my knowledge in Unity about grid and raycast.
+Dragons vs Monsters is a strategic game where you don't only need to know about the ability of each units, but also the rules of the game.</td>
-      <td valign="text-top"">This game the first game that I got fully made and released.
-Work Less Play More is a 2D beat-em-up game with a unique mechanic where you need to avoid your boss attention.
-The game was made for Brackeys Game Jam 2022.1 with the theme "This is not real".<div></div></td>
+      <td valign="text-top"">.<div></div></td>
     </tr>
     <tr>
       <td><a href="https://lymangames.itch.io/dragons-vs-monsters">Itch Page</td>